 With Treatment

-Human Service Center South Metro East Okawville Office is a substance and mental health treatment facility located at 109 West Elm Street in the 62271 zip code in Okawville, IL.
+Human Service Center South Metro East Okawville Office is a substance and mental health rehab center located at 109 West Elm Street in the 62271 zip code in Okawville, IL.
 It is operated by a private non-profit organization.
-Human Service Center South Metro East Okawville Office provides suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Human Service Center South Metro East Okawville Office include anger management, relapse prevention and CBT.
-Human Service Center South Metro East Okawville Office provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and IOT.
-It also provides inpatient treatment for dual diagnosis and residential substance use treatment.
+Human Service Center South Metro East Okawville Office provides buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Human Service Center South Metro East Okawville Office include rational emotive behavioral therapy, trauma counseling and motivational interviewing.
+Human Service Center South Metro East Okawville Office provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.

 Address: 109 West Elm Street, Okawville, IL 62271